antoniokadid/php-graphics/README.md

-# php-graphics
+# WAPPKit Core - Graphics

-A PHP WYSIWYG GD library to process true color images.
+A library to process true color images.

+Part of Web Application Kit (WAPPKit) Core which powers WAPPKit, a privately owned CMS.

-*Project under development and may be heavily change.
+*Project under development and may be subject to a lot of changes.
 Use at your own risk.*

 ## Installation

-composer require antoniokadid/php-graphics
+composer require antoniokadid/wappkit-core-graphics

 ## Requirements
 * PHP 7.1